Johni Broome

-Johni Broome (JUH-nye; born July 19, 2002) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
-He played college basketball for the Morehead State Eagles and the Auburn Tigers.
+Johni Broome (JUH-nye; born July 19, 2002) is an American professional basketball player who last played for the Philadelphia 76ers of the National Basketball Association (NBA).
+He played college basketball for the Morehead State Eagles and Auburn Tigers.

 High school career

 Broome attended Plant City High School in Plant City, Florida, and grew about six inches (15 cm) in two years.
 He transferred to Tampa Catholic High School in Tampa, Florida.
 As a senior, Broome averaged 19.6 points, 10.9 rebounds, and 2.2 blocks per game, and was named Hillsborough County Player of the Year.
 He committed to playing college basketball for Morehead State over offers from Florida Atlantic, Georgia Southern, Jacksonville, and Bryant.

 College career

 Broome immediately assumed an important role at Morehead State after Tyzhun Claude suffered a torn anterior cruciate ligament during practice before the season.
 At the conclusion of the regular season, he was named Ohio Valley Conference (OVC) Player of the Year and earned First Team All-OVC honors.
 He was a nine-time OVC Freshman of the Week, breaking the program record previously held by Kenneth Faried, who earned the accolade eight times.
 On March 6, 2021, Broome posted 27 points and 12 rebounds in an 86–71 win over top-seeded Belmont at the OVC tournament final.
 He was named tournament MVP.
 Broome averaged 13.8 points, nine rebounds, and 1.9 blocks per game as a freshman.

 He averaged 16.8 points, 10.5 rebounds, and 3.9 blocks per game as a sophomore.
 As a sophomore, Broome was again named to the First Team All-OVC, as well as Defensive Player of the Year.
 On April 4, 2022, Broome entered the transfer portal.
 On April 30, 2022, Broome announced that he would be transferring to Auburn over Florida.

 In the 2024–25 season, Broome helped Auburn secure a top seed in the NCAA Division I tournament by leading the Tigers in points, rebounds, assists, and blocks.
 He was named The Sporting News Men's College Basketball Player of the Year.

+In his final season at Auburn, Broome scored 669 points and had 389 rebounds which ranks 7th and 1st, respectively, for Auburn Tigers men's basketball statistical leaders.
+He scored 1,245 points over his final two seasons, which broke the two-year scoring record previously held by KT Harrell (1,196).
+His total points rank 8th (1,712), career scoring average ranks 10th (16.5), career rebounding average ranks 6th (9.3), total rebounds rank 2nd (965) and total blocks rank 3rd all time (232).